 ** Lea's bit, while small, is significant because it comes right after Harry [[spoiler: kills Susan.]]
 This act of kindness, from a being who is usually anything but, demonstrates that life and love go on.
 It's stunningly effective simply because it's ''Lea''; it wouldn't have worked half as well from, say, Ebenezar, because it's just what we expect from him.
 We don't expect it from the crazy death Sidhe lady.

-** A crazy death Sidhe lady who genuinely loves Harry - in her own weird Faery way - and probably loved his mother too.
+** A crazy death Sidhe lady who genuinely cares for Harry - in her own weird Faery way - and probably cared for his mother too.

 *** And one who'd probably come to respect Susan herself more than she does most mortals, by then.

 *** Harry's apartment is connected to her garden in the Nevernever.
-She admits to having watched over him in his sleep and destroyed anything that would harm him from the other realm for the past several years.
+She admits to having watched over him in his sleep and destroyed anything that would harm him from the other realm for the past several years, as was part of her bargain with his mother.

 * Also from ''Changes'', Harry's conversation with Molly--she has always known that Daddy would [[PapaWolf Show]] [[BigDamnHeroes Up]] when she needed him.
 But [[spoiler: because of the events of ''Small Favor'', although he's still there, Michael isn't combat-capable anymore.]]